markstringer-dti/markstringer-dti.github.io/dti.md

 ### Concrete Action
 On the projects that you work, there will be a tweaked version of Scrum, that will perform better that the "ideal" one that is generally talked about.
 It might be the length of the sprint.
 The world seems to have settled on two weeks, but the initial books talked about a month.
 For some projects the best sprint length might be a week.
 It's probably best if it's a whole number of weeks.
 I've seen projects that have tried a different number of days.
 An awful lot of time then ends up being spend trying to figure out when the current sprint starts and when it ends.

 And of course you can dispense with that "cadence" completely, or have daily sprints.
-I'm only really comfortable using daily sprints with teams that are working on support projects where it's possibly that urgent things might come in at any time that will need to be dealy with immediately.
+I'm only really comfortable using daily sprints with teams that are working on support projects.
+That's when it's possibly that urgent things might come in at any time that will need to be dealt with immediately.

 So, the length of sprint.
 That's definitely a knob on the scrum.
 Once you realise that it's a knob, you can talk together as a team about changing it.

 Another knob that you can turn is the the depth of the backlog.
 What do I mean by that?
 I mean how long is the list of stories, issues, backlog items, whatever you want to call them.
 How long is the list of things that need to be done on the project?
 On some projects, this list will be everything that anyone can imagine being part of the project.
 One some projects, it will be only a list of things necessary for the project to go live.
 On some projects it might be a very short backlog.
 While the current sprint is running, what's going to go into the backlog for the next sprint is still being discussed.

 And of course, both kinds of backlog have benefits.
-A long backlog that captures either everything that needs to be delivered, or everything that could be delivered, gives a sense of completeness.
-It's also relatively easy to use backlogs like this to predict when a project is going to be delivered, and to negotiate changes in deadline or changes in scope.
+A long backlog would be one that captures either everything that needs to be delivered, or everything that could be deliveredr.
+It gives a sense of completeness.
+It's also relatively easy to use backlogs to predict when a project is going to be delivered, and to negotiate changes in deadline or changes in scope.

 Alternatively, working off a shortbacklog is useful for projects that are trying to negotiate uncertain times.
 The allow a team to change direction quickly and to incorporate new ideas.

-Reliability, dependablity, manoeuvrability.
-These are things that are valued in cars, and in projects.
-But in cars and in projects they're realised in *different* cars, with different parameters.
+We want reliabilty and maneouvrability in both cars and projects.
+We'd also probably like speed.
+But the fastest cars aren't the most reliable, or the easiest to steer.
+And it's the same with projects.
+A project that's set up to be manouvrable probably won't be the most reliable and the fastest.

 There's also another knob on the backlog.
 Actually it might be two.
 That's the required depth of detail and maturity in it's stories.
 Sometimes this is known as the definition of ready.

 How complex and detailed the definition of ready is, is something that can vary.
 It's a knob.
 On some projects the definition of ready may need to be *very* detailed indeed.
 Maybe all the content needs to have been combed by lawyers before it can be put in the story.
-Maybe a list of acceptance criteria and conditions of satisfaction need to be there so that the tests to test the story are being written at the same time as the story is being developed.
-Maybe the story needs to go through a whole bunch of different refinement stages (User research, design) before it's actually ready to be "developed."
+Maybe each story needs a list of acceptance criteria and conditions of satisfaction.
+These need to be there so that tests for the story can be written at the same time as the story is being developed.
+Maybe the story needs to go through severa different refinement stages before it's ready to be "developed."
+These could be user, research or design.
+For some companies, there might be also stages with risk and legal.

 Maybe.
 But maybe a story can be a single line.
 Each approach has its advantages and disadvantages.
-There is a level of detail which is "just right" for a stroy which will mean that the story encounters the minimum of trouble as it goes through development.
+There is a level of detail which is "just right" for a story which will mean that the story encounters the minimum of trouble as it goes through development.
 But the definition of ready can get so complex that no story is ever "ready."
 And progress grinds to a halt.
 The description of the story can be so vague that no one knows what it means.
-But lightweight descriptions can also mean that *something* gets developed quickly which users can respond to, bugs can get fixed on and genuine value can be delivered.
+Lightweight descriptions can also mean that *something* gets developed quicklyi.
+Users get to see working software.
+They get to use it and respond to it.
+They point out bugs.
+They are excited about some parts and bore about others.
+The stage is set for another, better, next iteration.

 Beyond agreement about how detailed any given story should be, there's a separate discussion about the gradient of this detail?